mrc-ide/individual/README.md

 ## Usage

-Please refer to the vignettes for tutorials on how to start making epi models.
 We recommend first reading `vignette("Tutorial")` which describes how to simulate a simple SIR model in "individual", and later `vignette("API")` which describes in detail how to use the data structures in "individual" to build more complicated models.
+If you are running into performance issues, learn more about how to speed up your model in `vignette("Performance")`.

 ## Contributing